West Monroe Board of Alderman passes property tax for economic district

 WEST MONROE, La.
 (10/11/19)– The former Trenton Street Golf Course will soon be transformed into a diverse space for the city of West Monroe.
 It’s called the Highland Park Economic Development District, and West Monroe’s Board of Alderman unanimously agreed to move forward with the project on Tuesday.

-“They also unanimously agreed to levy a $5 million property tax, which our property taxes are still extremely low, but that $5 million will go towards economic development within the district,” said Mayor Staci Albritton Mitchell.
+“They also unanimously agreed to levy a 5 mills property tax, which our property taxes are still extremely low, but that 5 mills will go towards economic development within the district,” said Mayor Staci Mitchell.

-The former golf course comprised of about five acres of land have been out of operation for the last several years.
+The former golf course, which is comprised of about 57 acres of land, has been out of operation for the last several years.

 In addition to creating new trails and recreation space on the old golf course, a portion of it will be commercial and another area will be reserved for residential space.